-**Decide after first quarter: for second half of the year (Jan to June) choose 1: dedicated two weeks of Interventional Radiology alone, optional combined 2 weeks of IR/Fluoroscopy or no IR and only 2nd 4 weeks of fluoroscopy
+**Decided after the first quarter: for second half of the year (January to June) choose 1: dedicated two weeks of Interventional Radiology alone, optional combined 2 weeks of IR/Fluoroscopy or no IR and only 2nd 4 weeks of fluoroscopy

 ***Holiday week- discuss which week you would like off, we try to balance the number of faculty and fellows with time off.

 ****Elective (4 weeks total, which may be separated into two 2-week blocks) flexible time.
 Wide open opportunities from self-study to away rotation or combined.
 If local at CHCO, still expected to read out cases in am (7:30-8:30) and participate in multidisciplinary conferences.

 The Radiology Department at Children's Hospital Colorado (CHCO) is recognized for their expertise in evaluating and imaging the broad spectrum of childhood diseases and conditions using state-of-the-art diagnostic equipment with special pediatric features.
 Our fellows and residents receive exceptional training from over 20 board-certified, fellowship-trained pediatric radiologists.
 Subspecialty expertise is provided by staff with dual fellowship training in pediatric radiology as well as interventional, cardiothoracic, musculoskeletal and neuroradiology.
 CHCO is the only Level 1 Pediatric Trauma Center in Colorado.
 Approximately 200,000 imaging studies are performed at CHCO each year.